longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Unit Menu
 ^^^^^^^^^

 The :guilabel:`Unit` menu is used to give units orders.

-The :guilabel:`Unit` menu has the following options:
+It has the following options:

 Go to Tile
     With a unit selected, give the unit orders to go to a selected tile on the map.